caenspa/py-caen-felib/doc/INTRODUCTION.md

 @tableofcontents

 # Description
-This is the official Python wrapper for the CAEN FELib.
+This is the official Python binding for the CAEN FELib.

 # Installation
 Latest version of this module can found on [pypi.org](https://pypi.org/project/caen-felib/)